 Since that time, the effects of these Omega 6 fatty acids have been studied not only on animals but also on humans.

 “The mechanism(s) by which CLAs decreases body fat mass and increases lean muscle mass is not completely understood.
 CLA is known to accumulate in tissues of animals and humans where it is readily metabolized.”

-- Jean-Michel Gaullier, Ph.D., with the Scandinavian Clinical Research Group
+- Jean-Michel Gaullier, Ph.D., Scandinavian Clinical Research Group

 Studies on CLA